 - PR: Submit your press releases to online PR services to give them wider exposure.
 In your social media engagement, mention your latest news and position yourself as an expert.

 - Your website: Include links in your social media marketing to boost traffic to your website and improve your search engine ranking.
 Use keywords in your blogs, posts and tweets to help potential customers discover you online.

 - Market research: Use online social media to gather feedback about your products and services.

-- Customer service: Use social media marketing to give customers more - alert them to new developments, explain issues, answer questions and provide support.
+- Customer service: Use social media marketing to give customers more - alert them to new products and developments, explain issues, answer questions and provide support.